The mysteries of marine iguanas

 Today, scientists are working to fill the gaps in our iguana knowledge, discovering where the colonies are, how big their populations are and how healthy they are.
 This information is considered some of the most basic for scientists, and it can help to inform future research.
 At the same time, it can help to protect the species because the more we know about the colonies, the better we can support local conservation and management.
 For example, suppose the various colonies of marine iguanas are not interbreeding.
 In that case, it could mean the population sizes are smaller than we first thought and need better protection.

 During November 2021, Dr Amy MacLeod and her team were out on and around the Islands, doing population estimates in a new and interesting way.
 Since the colonies are often found in hard-to-reach places, the team uses drones to collect images of marine iguanas across the islands, including Pinta, Genovesa, Marchena, Darwin, Wolf, Isabela and Fernandina.
-These pictures will later be searched for iguanas by citizen scientists, like you and me, volunteers who want to help with scientific research in their free time.
-The project will be launched to the public in January 2022, so if you have a computer or a phone and a spare few minutes, head over to our citizen science portal, and you too can help protect marine iguanas from your own home.
+These pictures will later be searched for iguanas by citizen scientists like you and me, volunteers who want to help with scientific research in their free time.
+The project will be launched to the public in January 2022, so if you have a computer or a phone and a spare few minutes, you too can help protect marine iguanas from your own home.